tenko/ECSMicroLib/README.md

 # ECSMicroLib
 **[ECS](https://ecs.openbrace.org/)** Oberon-2 Compiler framework for ARM32 MCUs

-Some of the code is ported from Alexander V. Shiryaev's [O7 Micro](https://github.com/aixp/O7) framework for Oberon-07 based on the Black Box compiler.
+Some of the code is ported from Alexander V. Shiryaev's [O7 Micro](https://github.com/aixp/O7) framework for *Oberon-07* based on the *Black Box* compiler.

 **Features**

-- MCU independent modules for hardware access : [Machine](https://tenko.github.io/ECSMicroLib/src/Micro.Machine.mod.html), [MachinePin](https://tenko.github.io/ECSMicroLib/src/Micro.MachinePin.mod.html), , [MachinePinExtInt](https://tenko.github.io/ECSMicroLib/src/Micro.MachinePinExtInt.mod.html) and [MachineRTC](https://tenko.github.io/ECSMicroLib/src/Micro.MachineRTC.mod.html).
+- *MCU* independent modules for hardware access : [Machine](https://tenko.github.io/ECSMicroLib/src/Micro.Machine.mod.html), [MachinePin](https://tenko.github.io/ECSMicroLib/src/Micro.MachinePin.mod.html), , [MachinePinExtInt](https://tenko.github.io/ECSMicroLib/src/Micro.MachinePinExtInt.mod.html) and [MachineRTC](https://tenko.github.io/ECSMicroLib/src/Micro.MachineRTC.mod.html).
-- MCU independent bus modules for drivers : [BusI2C](https://tenko.github.io/ECSMicroLib/src/Micro.BusI2C.mod.html), [BusOneWire](https://tenko.github.io/ECSMicroLib/src/Micro.BusOneWire.mod.html), [BusSPI](https://tenko.github.io/ECSMicroLib/src/Micro.BusSPI.mod.html) and [BusUart](https://tenko.github.io/ECSMicroLib/src/Micro.BusUart.mod.html).
+- *MCU* independent bus modules for devices : [BusI2C](https://tenko.github.io/ECSMicroLib/src/Micro.BusI2C.mod.html), [BusOneWire](https://tenko.github.io/ECSMicroLib/src/Micro.BusOneWire.mod.html), [BusSPI](https://tenko.github.io/ECSMicroLib/src/Micro.BusSPI.mod.html) and [BusUart](https://tenko.github.io/ECSMicroLib/src/Micro.BusUart.mod.html).
-- Debug CLI interface module : [Debug](https://tenko.github.io/ECSMicroLib/src/Micro.Debug.mod.html).
+- *Debug CLI* interface module : [Debug](https://tenko.github.io/ECSMicroLib/src/Micro.Debug.mod.html).
-- MCU independent drivers for devices : [DeviceDS18B20](https://tenko.github.io/ECSMicroLib/src/Micro.DeviceDS18B20.mod.html), [DeviceILI9341](https://tenko.github.io/ECSMicroLib/src/Micro.DeviceILI9341.mod.html) and [DeviceSTMPE811](https://tenko.github.io/ECSMicroLib/src/Micro.DeviceSTMPE811.mod.html).
+- *MCU* independent drivers for devices : [DeviceDS18B20](https://tenko.github.io/ECSMicroLib/src/Micro.DeviceDS18B20.mod.html), [DeviceILI9341](https://tenko.github.io/ECSMicroLib/src/Micro.DeviceILI9341.mod.html) and [DeviceSTMPE811](https://tenko.github.io/ECSMicroLib/src/Micro.DeviceSTMPE811.mod.html).
 - A fairly complete standard library in [ECSStdLib](https://github.com/tenko/ECSStdLib) is available.
 - Coroutines is supported through the standard library.
 Ref. the example in *demos/taks.mod*.

 **Why Oberon-2?**

-[ECSOberon](https://ecs.openbrace.org/) has a number of benefits for MCU firmware applications:
+[ECSOberon](https://ecs.openbrace.org/) has a number of benefits for *MCU* firmware applications:

 - Simplest possible language (the [language report](https://github.com/OberonSystem3/TheOberonCompanionCD/blob/main/Papers/Oberon2.pdf?raw=true) is 20 pages), yet supporting object oriented design with single inheritance.
-- The language has the bit SET type which makes fiddling with bit register of the MCU very easy and natural.
+- The language has the bit *SET* type which makes fiddling with bit register of the *MCU* very easy and natural.
-- The ECSOberon language is updated with manual allocation, unsigned types, variable pointers, packages and simple templates.
+- The *ECSOberon* language is updated with manual allocation, unsigned types, variable pointers, packages and simple templates.
-  Making the language more practical for system programming and MCUs than the original Oberon-2 implementation.
+  Making the language more practical for system programming and *MCUs* than the original *Oberon-2* implementation.
 - No header files to worry about.
 The visibility of the code elements is defined directly in the module.
-- The module and package concept keeps the code cleanly segregated and avoid the problem with colliding names in C.
+- The module and package concept keeps the code cleanly segregated and avoid the problem with colliding names in *C*.
 - The [documentation](https://ecs.openbrace.org/manual/) is excellent and reported bugs is fixed quickly.

-The drawbacks of ECSOberon:
+The drawbacks of *ECSOberon*:

-- Oberon-2 is a verbose language and require upper case keyword.
+- *Oberon-2* is a verbose language and require upper case keyword.
-  However with an IDE and auto-completion this is a minor issue in my opinion.
+  However with an *IDE* and auto-completion this is a minor issue in my opinion.
 - No support for a pre-processor.
 Some cases can be solved with help of templates, but otherwise this must be solved with shell scripts.
   However this omission keeps the code base readable in my opinion.
 - Not much existing code exists and many things must be implemented from scratch.
-  I have a project [ECSStdLib](https://github.com/tenko/ECSStdLib/) covering some basic areas for me.
-  Also much code from the original [OberonSystem 3](https://github.com/OberonSystem3) can be reused.
+  Code from the original [OberonSystem 3](https://github.com/OberonSystem3) or from [BlackBox Component Builder](https://blackbox.oberon.org/) could be reused.

   This is the major drawback in my opinion.

 ## Boards